Undergraduate Program in

 LEI 4906r.
 Directed Individual Study (1–3).
 May be repeated to a maximum of twelve semester hours.

 LEI 4930.
 Senior Seminar in Recreation, Tourism, and Events (1).
 Pre- or corequisites: LEI 4551, LEI 4602, and LEI 4881.
-This seminar is designed to introduce current trends, issues and problems facing the recreation, tourism and events industry, and to guide the student's professional development as they seek their senior internship and career.
+This seminar introduces current trends, issues and problems facing the recreation, tourism and events industry, and guides students' professional development as they seek their senior internship and career.

 LEI 4932r.
 Special Topics in Leisure Services (3).
 In this course, current topics in leisure services are studied in depth.
 May be repeated to a maximum of nine semester hours.